Interactions Between Drugs and Commonly Used Modalities

 Thermal agents transfer heat by the following five modes of heat transfer:

-conduction: Heating or cooling that results from the ...
+conduction: Heating or cooling that ...